MarjanHJ/RobustPeakFinder/README.md

 # RobustPeakFinder
-A C Library for Robust Peak Finding in 2D images with Python/MATLAB Wrapper.
+A C Library for Robust Peak Finding in 2D images with Python Wrapper.
 The relevant paper can be found [here](http://scripts.iucr.org/cgi-bin/paper?S1600576717014340)

 # Introduction
 The RobustPeakFinder.c is writetn in C language and can be used to detect Bragg peaks in a 2D diffraction pattern or to count peaks in any other image.